publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch79/m__us_usc_t22_s7205.md

     (b) __Quarterly reports__

-        The applicable department or agency of the Federal Government shall submit to the appropriate congressional committees on a quarterly basis a report on any activities undertaken under subsection (a)(1) of this section during the preceding calendar quarter.
+        The applicable department or agency of the Federal Government shall submit to the appropriate congressional committees on a quarterly basis a report on any activities undertaken under subsection (a)(1) during the preceding calendar quarter.

     (c) __Biennial reports__